Skip to content

 Short description

-It's normal for your Amazon ECS container agent to disconnect and reconnect multiple times in an hour as part of the normal operation.
-These change events aren't a cause for concern.
-Connection events that last for only a few minutes might not indicate issues with the container agent or your container instance.
+It's expected for your Amazon ECS container agent to disconnect and reconnect multiple times in an hour as part of normal operation.
+Change events that last for only a few minutes are expected and might not indicate issues with the container agent or your container instance.

 However, if the container agent remains in the disconnected state for longer, then the container instance can't operate as part of your Amazon ECS cluster.
 This issue might be caused by one of the following reasons: